 Alcohol Explained is the definitive, ground-breaking guide to alcohol and alcoholism.
 It explains how alcohol affects human beings on a chemical, physiological and psychological level, from those first drinks right up to chronic alcoholism.
-Alcoholism and problem drinking seems illogical to those on the outside, indeed it is equally perplexing for the alcoholic or problem drinker.
-This book provides a logical, easy to follow explanation of the phenomenon and detailed instructions on how to beat it.
+Alcoholism and problem drinking seem illogical to those on the outside, indeed it is equally perplexing for the alcoholic or problem drinker.
+This book provides a logical, easy-to-follow explanation of the phenomenon and detailed instructions on how to beat it.

-The importance of sleep and how it impacts on physiological and neurological systems are becoming more deeply understood.
-Sleep scientists (yes that’s a thing) around the world are studying the ways in which sleep both positively and negatively effects our lives.
-Their findings are a cause for great concern for those who are not getting enough sleep.
+The importance of sleep and how it impacts physiological and neurological systems are becoming more deeply understood.
+Sleep scientists (yes that’s a thing) around the world are studying how sleep both positively and negatively affects our lives.
+Their findings are a cause of great concern for those who are not getting enough sleep.

-The focus of this analysis is centered on the negative effects and why it is imperative to implement a healthy sleeping regime.
+The focus of this analysis is cantered on the negative effects and why it is imperative to implement a healthy sleeping regime.

 Few people truly recognise just how important sleeping is.
-I myself often use to say that sleep is for the lazy and that I’ll catch up on those lost hours when I’m dead.
-Ironic as it is, and in my ignorance little did I know that, persistent sleep deprivation could hasten my ultimate demise.
+I often used to say that sleep is for the lazy and that I’ll catch up on those lost hours when I’m dead.
+Ironic as it is, and in my ignorance little did I know that persistent sleep deprivation could hasten my ultimate demise.